sara-nl/spiderdocs/source/Pages/getting_started.rst

 .. note::

-   In case that you have multiple keys in your ``.ssh/`` folder, you would need to specify the key that matches the .pub file you uploaded on the SURFsara portal, i.e. ``ssh -i ~/.ssh/surfsarakey homer@spider.surfsara.nl``
+   In case that you have multiple keys in your ``.ssh/`` folder, you would need to specify the key that matches the .pub file you uploaded on the SURF CUA portal, i.e. ``ssh -i ~/.ssh/surfsarakey homer@spider.surfsara.nl``

 .. note::